 Coronavirus Aid, Response, and Economic Security Act (CARES)

 Congregations can apply for Paycheck Protection Program loans and Economic Injury Loan and Grant Programs regardless of whether they have their own 501(c)(3) determination letter.
-See the Guide for Small Businesses and the SBA Faith-based FAQ below, as well as these slides from webinars presented by Rev. Richard Nugent.
+See the Guide for Small Businesses and the SBA Faith-based FAQ below, as well as these slides from webinars presented by Rev. Richard Nugent (PDF).

-The Cares Act was signed into law on March 27, 2020.
+The Cares Actwas signed into law on March 27, 2020.
 This Act is a comprehensive economic stimulus package which numerous subsections.
-The OCSF/UUA CARES Fact Sheet addresses:
+The OCSF/UUA CARES Fact Sheet (PDF) addresses:

 - The expansion of Unemployment Insurance to individuals traditionally not eligible for unemployment assistance, including congregational staff;